DanielJean007/RPI_LIRC_NodeJS-Project/README.md

     - Delete your commands.
     - Rename your commands.

-#### Attention: Every time you change the `lircd.conf` you must restart the `app.js` process.
-Then you will be able to see the changes on the web server.
+#### Attention: Every time you change the `lircd.conf` file you must restart the `app.js` process.
+Then you will be able to see the changes on the Internet.

 ### If you got here congratulations!
 Now you can control stuff over the Internet.
 You did that without adding any hardware to your devices.